HwSwthub/STM32-Sonar-Sensor/README.md

 * Uses of a button
 * Implementation of the I2C communication protocol
 * Implementation of the interrupts
-Then, the user will be able to realize a complete project by using the various notions acquired in the unit tests to drive a ultrasound sensor.
+Then, the user will be able to realize a complete project by using the various notions acquired in the unit tests to drive a ultrasound sensor.</div>